kaygar86/PyBer_Analysis/README.md

 # Overview of the analysis:

 ## Looking into fare disparity
-In our initial analysis of PyBer ride share data we found that the average rural ride fare is significantly more than in urban cities, about $5 more per ride.
-V.Isualize tasked us with a new analysis to summarize the data by city type to hopefully uncover possible reasons for the large disparity between city type fares.
+In our initial analysis of PyBer rideshare data we found that the average rural ride fare is significantly more than in urban cities, about $5 more per ride.
+V. Isualize tasked us with a new analysis to summarize the data by city type to hopefully uncover possible reasons for the large disparity between city type fares and make a recommendation to the CEO to address it.

 # Results: